-From the dribble to the blowouts to even more dribble, life with a baby gets mighty messy and the laundry piles up fast.
+From the dribble to the burping spills to the blowouts, life with a baby gets mighty messy and the laundry piles up fast.
 When it comes to washing baby clothes, many parents choose to throw everything in with the rest of the family’s and that’s perfectly OK – but if your little one is prone to skin irritations, a specially formulated baby laundry detergent could be in order.

 Unlike regular washing powder or liquid, baby laundry detergent is created with sensitive skin in mind and contains fewer chemicals, dyes and fragrances.
 If eczema and rashes are common sights on bub, it might be time to consider a baby-friendly laundry detergent.